Esther Leslie: Academic career

-Leslie is a co-founder and academic lead at the People's Museum: Somers Town.
-She curated the lead exhibition - Lost and Found: Somers Town, which opened in May 2022.
-She is a founding editor of the journal Historical Materialism: Research in Critical Marxism.
+Leslie is a co-director and academic lead at the People's Museum: Somers Town founded by Diana Foster.
+She helped to curate the lead exhibition - Lost and Found: Somers Town, which opened in May 2022.
+She is a founding editor of the journal Historical Materialism.
 For several years, she was on the editorial collective of Radical Philosophy.
 She was an editor of Revolutionary History, a journal of Trotskyist history, inter alia.

-A career-spanning interview is hosted on various sites, including the Verso blog.
+Personal life

 Her partner is Ben Watson.
 She is the granddaughter of Charles Lahr.